Do You Have A Well?

 Homeowner’s Well Maintenance Checklist from the National Ground Water Association:

-- Always use licensed or certified water well drillers and pump installers when a well is constructed, a pump is installed, or the system is serviced.
+- Always use licensed or certified water well drillers and pump installers when a well is constructed, pump is installed, or system is serviced.

 - An annual well maintenance check, including a bacterial test, is recommended.

 - Any source of drinking water should be checked any time there is a change in taste, odor or appearance, or any time a water supply system is serviced.

 - Keep anything containing hazardous chemicals such as paint, fertilizer, pesticides, and motor oil away from your well.

 - Periodically check the well cover or well cap on top of the casing (well) to ensure it is in good repair.